1812 Overture: Anachronism of nationalist motifs

-Although La Marseillaise was chosen as the French national anthem in 1795, it was banned by Napoleon in 1805 and would certainly not have been played during the Russian campaign.
+Although La Marseillaise was chosen as the French national anthem in 1795, it was revoked by Napoleon in 1805 and forbidden from being played in his presence, and would not have been played during the Russian campaign.
 It was only reinstated as the French anthem in 1879 – the year before the commission of the overture – which can explain its use by Tchaikovsky in the overture.
 "Chant du départ", nicknamed "the brother of the Marseillaise" by French Republican soldiers, served as the official anthem of Napoleon's regime.
 However, it had been largely forgotten by 1882, while educated Russians of the time were likely to be familiar with the tune of "La Marseillaise" and recognize its significance.

 Although "God Save the Tsar!" was the Russian national anthem during Tchaikovsky's lifetime, it did not exist in 1812.
 There was no official Russian anthem until 1815, from which time until 1833 the anthem was "The Prayer of Russians" (Molitva russkikh), sung to the tune of "God Save the King".
 The two songs both start with the same words, God Save the Tsar!, but diverge after that.